SmithWillSuffice/ohanga-pai/content/blog/10_proof_of_x.md

 this, and they show governments do in fact issue or create new currency when they spend.
 There is no borrowing or taxing involved.

+Incidentally, [Richard Werner](https://www.sciencedirect.com/science/article/pii/S1057521915001477) did the analogous thing for private bank credit creation --- the software proves banks do not loan deposits nor reserves, they just issue money by keystrokes (in return for a promissory note to repay --- every credit matches a debt).

 However, this is too smart alecky for us.
 Suppose we were truly dumb Austrian Kindergartners and refused to regard the Central Bank as a branch of government.